Thrive

 Can you get pregnant if you have an early menopause?

-If you have premature menopause, there’s a chance that your ovaries may suddenly start working again, and you may conceive.
-This happens in up to 1 in 100 people who have been diagnosed with premature menopause.
+If you have premature menopause, there’s a chance that your ovaries may suddenly start working again, and you may get pregnant.
+This happens in up to 10 percent of people who have been diagnosed with premature menopause.
+If you had your ovaries removed you can’t get pregnant.

-What are my options for becoming pregnant after early menopause?
+What are my options for having children after early menopause?

 Some of the options may include the following.

-- In-vitro fertilisation (IVF), using stored or donor eggs, or donor embryos.
-In IVF, eggs and sperm are mixed in a laboratory, before any resulting embryos are transferred into your womb.
-You might have stored eggs in advance if your menopause is due to something like cancer treatment.
+In IVF, eggs and sperm are used to make embryos in a lab.
+Embryos are then transferred into your womb.
+You might have frozen eggs if your menopause is due to something like cancer treatment.
 Otherwise, you’ll need eggs or embryos from a donor.
 Clinics usually have a list of registered donors, or you may be able to find your own.
 Your doctor at the fertility clinic can talk you through how this works.

-- Surrogacy.
 This is when another woman carries and gives birth to a baby for you.
-It may be that the surrogate’s own egg is fertilised with sperm from the father.
+It may be that the surrogate’s own egg is fertilised with sperm from your partner if you have one.
 Or it could be that either donor eggs and/or donor sperm are used.
-Fertility clinics in the UK aren’t allowed to offer services to find surrogates, but they can provide the necessary treatment involved.
+Fertility clinics in the UK aren’t allowed to help find a surrogate.
+But they can carry out the fertility treatment involved.

 Struggling with fertility problems can be emotionally draining.
 You may have a partner, friends or family you can rely on.
 But you may also find it helpful to get support from a counsellor, or people who have been in the same situation.